How To Introduce Nuts To Baby Safely

 The idea for the LEAP study came from the observation that there is a low rate of peanut allergies in children in Israel, where peanuts are often included as part of a snack from as early as 4 months of age.

-Thanks to this study and other research in this field, the advice now is to introduce allergenic foods at around 6 months, when babies are developmentally ready for solids (not before 4 months), and that all babies should have these foods by 12 months.
-This includes babies at high risk of allergy, unless an allergy to that particular food has already been confirmed.
+The advice now is to introduce allergenic foods at around 6 months, when babies are developmentally ready for solid foods (not before 4 months), and that these foods should be introduced by baby's first birthday.

 Once allergens are introduced, continuing to give these foods regularly - around twice per week - helps to maintain tolerance.